-- Lower end of the range: Taking into account only the emission reduction from the second target for the ‘energy generation’ sector (15% of the total energy demand to be supplied with clean energy) and the reductions from the waste sector.
+- Conditional NDC lower end of the range: Taking into account only the emission reduction from the second target for the ‘energy generation’ sector (15% of the total energy demand to be supplied with clean energy) and the reductions from the waste sector.
 The assumption is that the emissions reduction reported for transport and residential sector in the NDC represent only a part of the impact of this target and are included in the overall reduction calculated for the 15% target.
 We also assume that all clean energy would have an emission factor of zero MtCO2e.
-Under these assumptions, we estimate that the NDC could reduce emissions by between 5 and 5.6 MtCO2e in 2030.
-Given the limited data available, it was not possible to estimate the impact of the first target listed for the ‘energy generation’ (expand clean energy generation from 1,400 MW to 15,000 MW).
+Under these assumptions, we estimate that the NDC could reduce emissions by 3.8 MtCO2e in 2030.

 We assume Nepal is applying GWP values from the Second Assessment Report (SAR), in line with its previous National Communications and NDC submission.
 We have converted these values into those from the Fourth Assessment Report – as those are the values used across all CAT assessments.